2016 Campeonato Paraense

 The 2016 Campeonato Paraense de Futebol was the 104th edition of Pará's top professional football league.
 The competition started on 30 January and ended on 8 May.
 Paysandu won the championship for the 46th time.

 Format

 The clubs play each other within their group, with two from each group qualifying for the semi-finals of the first round.
 In the second round the clubs play against clubs from the other group, with two from each group qualifying for the semi-finals of the second round.
 If each stage has a separate winner there will be a match between the winners of each round to see who will be the champion.

 The worst two teams are relegated to Second Division.

-The champion qualify to the 2017 Copa Verde.
+The champion qualifies to the 2017 Copa Verde.
 The champion, the runner-up and the 3rd-placed team qualify to the 2017 Copa do Brasil.
-The best team who isn't on Campeonato Brasileiro Série A, Série B or Série C qualifies to Série D.
+The best team who isn't on Campeonato Brasileiro Série A, Série B or Série C qualifies for Série D.